jwharm/java-gi/README.md

 ## Features
 Some interesting features of the bindings:
 * Because Panama (JEP 424) allows direct access to native resources from the JVM, a 'glue library' that solutions using JNI or JNA need to interface between Java and native code, is unnecessary.
+* GtkDoc API docstrings are translated into Javadoc.
+You can use the GTK documentation in your IDE like you are used to.
-* Interfaces are mapped to Java interfaces, using Java 8-style `default` methods to call native methods.
+* Interfaces are mapped to Java interfaces, using `default` interface methods to call native methods.
 * Signals are mapped to type-safe methods and objects in Java.
 (Detailed signals like `notify` have an extra `String` parameter.)
-* Memory management of `GObject`s is automatically taken care of: When a ref-counted object (like `GObject` and its descendants) is "owned" by the user and the proxy object in Java gets garbage-collected, a call to `g_object_unref` is automatically executed to release the native resources.
+* Memory management of `GObject`s is automatically taken care of: When a ref-counted object (like `GObject` and its descendants) is fully "owned" by the user, and the object becomes unreachable in Java, a call to `g_object_unref` is automatically executed.
-* Functions with callback parameters are supported when there is a `user_data` parameter available to store a reference to the Java callback.
+* Most functions with callback parameters are supported.
+Java-gi uses the `user_data` parameter to store a reference to the Java callback.
 * Nullability of parameters is indicated with `@Nullable` and `@NotNull` attributes, and checked at runtime.
 * Out-parameters are mapped to a simple `Out<T>` container-type in Java, that offers typesafe `get()` and `set()` methods to retrieve or modify the value.
 * Arrays with a known length are mapped to Java arrays.
 * `GError**` parameters are mapped to Java `GErrorException`s.
+* Variadic functions (varargs) are supported.
+* All generated classes contain a `castFrom()` method to cast between different GTypes.
+This method is typesafe: Illegal casts throw a `ClassCastException`.
+* Record types (`struct`s in native code) are mapped to Java classes.
+Because these types do not always offer a constructor method, the Java classes offer an `allocate()` method to allocate a new uninitialized record.
+The memory layouts have been generated from the field definitions in the gir files.
 * Ability to rename or remove classes or methods in the build script.
-* GtkDoc API docstrings are (roughly) translated into Javadoc.

 ## Known issues
 The bindings are still under active development and have not been thoroughly tested yet.
 The most notable issues and missing features are currently:
+* Java does not support unsigned data types.
+You might encounter issues when native code expects, for example, a `guint` parameter.
+* You cannot create new GObject types, or subclass existing ones, from Java code.
 * The generator has not been tested yet on different Linux distributions or GTK versions.
 * A large number of warnings occur during javadoc generation.
-* I haven't looked into GObject properties and ParamSpecs yet.
 * Thread-safety has not been considered yet.
-* Varargs aren't supported yet.
+* Unions (including GValue) aren't supported yet.
-* Unions aren't supported.
 * Return values of nested arrays (like Gio `g_desktop_app_info_search`) aren't supported yet.